 In contrast, typically European backpackers are more open minded to model for this sort of production in exchange for easy cash.
 We hypothesis that it’s because backpackers are typically the adventurous type to open try new things and require money to fund their travels.
 They are the perfect demographic for this production.

-As a result of all these factors, we have not produced much content locally (in my own studio) in 2020 to present.
+As a result of all these factors, we have not produced much content locally (in my own studio) in 2020 to 2022.
 Fortunately, due to the surplus production from 2019 and foreign collaborations, we are still able to keep releasing new content for our customers regularly.
-Any support from customers and potential models to help us weather through the current “drought” season is much appreciated.